JYoung32/safe-flight/README.md

 Users will enter the site and proceed to book a flight as they normally would on other platforms like Kayak, Hopper or Google Flights.
 They will enter the destination they choose to fly from and the airport they are leaving from.
 Safe Flight then pulls all available flights that will be flown on secure airlines with no prior issues of malfunction.

+In future installments, we plan to allow users to save a flight under their "Travel List" to view at a later time.

 # Heroku Link:
 https://floating-everglades-15450.herokuapp.com/